InMyArea.com earns commissions from some of the providers we list on our site. Learn more

 The letters at the beginning of the web address are called a protocol.
 Protocols communicate between your web browser and the back end of the internet.
 When you type in the website you want to visit, the protocol tells the web where you want to go and asks the web to send you there.

 The difference between HTTP and HTTPS is that HTTPS is secure, while HTTP is not.
-Websites using HTTP are much easier to hack and could be attempting a phishing attack to gain your personal information.
+Websites using HTTP are much easier to hack and could be used in a phishing attack attempt to gain your personal information.
 Web browsers such as Google Chrome make it easy to spot the difference by including a lock image to the left of the URL that indicates you can trust the protocol.

 Watch Out for Warning Signs Across the Web

 In addition to checking unsecured sites for HTTPS, there are other red flags to look out for as you browse online.
+Some of these are less common in MITM attacks but are very common in other forms of online hacks and scams.

 • Fake websites: Watching out for HTTP can help, but it’s important to recognize any other suspicious indicators of a fake website, such as misspelled words.
 A common MITM attack on fake websites occurs when you are attempting to download free software, but it ends up being malware.

-• Suspicious certificates: Legitimate websites are issued a certificate that verifies the website owner’s identity.
+• Suspicious certificates: Legitimate websites receive a certificate that verifies the website owner’s identity.
 Browsers will automatically check for this certificate, and you will get a warning if the certificate is missing, invalid, or expired.
 If you get this warning, it’s possible you’re on the verge of a MITM attack.
 Always avoid websites that provide this warning, even if you think it’s a legitimate website that overlooked their certificate renewal.

 • Pop-up messages: Pop-up messages commonly found online feature advertisements, but sometimes it’s an attempted MITM attack.
 A sign of these MITM attacks is a pop-up claiming you have a virus or need to update a program that will then ask you to download something to fix it.
 The download is usually malware.
 These pop-ups can occur on legitimate websites, too, so be wary if you see one on your screen.